Glasket/packer/README.md

 - More minification (HTML, XML, CSS, etc.)
 - "EntryPoints" where you can specify a file to be read and, using special comments, indicate files that will have their contents injected
 - Compressing/archiving the final result

+## Dependencies
+- rjsmin: REQUIRED | This handles the JS minification
+- PyInstaller for building the binary version